SaiSakthidar/Syso/README.md

 Syso is an AI-powered system management agent that uses Gemini Multimodal Live API to control your computer via voice, text and video (via screen recording).
 It is a multi-tiered RAG system that customises to your needs over time and gives you real time updates on your system health.

+## Features
+1. Continuous system monitoring in the background.
+2. Automatically alerts system metrics cross a threshold.
+3. Changes system settings with just a voice command.
+4. Remembers and learns over time system preferences of the user via advanced RAG infra.
+5. Users can view a system dashboard whenever they enquire.

-## Functionalities
+### Functionalities

-- high ram usage: RAM usage exceeds threshold
-- high cpu usage: CPU usage exceeds threshold
+- high ram/cpu usage: RAM/CPU usage exceeds threshold
 - low storage: Disk space below threshold
 - high temperature: System temperature critical
 - heavy process detected: Individual process using excessive resources